emersonmellado/nodebcjan6_2020/html.md

 ### Nested list
 * List can be nested inside list items
 * We can use any list type
-* Very helful and used to create sites menus adding CSS
+* Very helpful and used to create sites menus adding CSS

 ![mindblown](resources/html/mindblown.gif)